exeldro/com.insights.aggregate/README.md

 * Max(imum) value in the period

 ## Versions
+* 0.0.4 more user feedback on settings page
 * 0.0.3 support log position per aggregated log
 * 0.0.2 replaced bearertoken with apitoken
 * 0.0.1 Initial version